jpswade/jpswade.github.io/_posts/2008-01-25-hacked-my-school.md

 A few months passed, I used what I had for quite a while and never got detected.
 A few other things I did during this time was to firstly setup a fake hotmail page to grab passwords, secondly I installed a keylogger (kl2.zip &#8211; Key Logger 2) on certain machines which I knew staff members with admin rights used.
 During this time I also discovered that with the cuteftp dat file I could import it into my copy of cuteftp, however I soon discovered that the file was password protected.

 I had to think outside the box, the my idea was to make a backup copy of my dat file and replace it with their dat file, I did this and ran cuteFTP, sure enough no password was required.
 I was then faced with a few sites (mostly default and audiowarez), however there was one site listed that was not warez related or there by default, that was the schools ftp login to the web hosting, the host was “schoolsite.edex.net.uk”, the username was “s423”, all very simple, however the password was masked.
-I remembered a trick I used to grab dial-up passwords, I simply used a password grabber (SnadBoy&#8217;s Revelation), and it worked!
+I remembered a trick I used to grab dial-up passwords, I simply used a password grabber (SnadBoy's Revelation), and it worked!
 The password was: &#8220;babbage&#8221;, yes, all in lower case, no numbers, that’s babbage, as in _Charles Babbage_, known to some as the &#8220;Father of Computing&#8221;.
 This is simple stuff.

 Once I have the login details, I get an ftp proxy and connect in to it and have a browse around, I find that the technician is actually hosting his _planetarium_ clan website on there.
 So, I do nothing, nothing at all, until I hear news that the head of IT and the technician is leaving the school to move to another school, together, at the same time.
 I wait, and wait, and they leave.
 I wait a bit longer.
 Then I upload &#8220;thementor.txt&#8221; (The Conscience of a Hacker by +++The Mentor+++), I leave that there for weeks, nothing, it remains for the entire time.
 Interesting…